Public Infrastructure Investments for Space Market Development: A diagram for assessing economics of market development programs

 Consider a public space agency with annual budget $B$ designing a program to develop sustainable markets for a class of advanced space technology systems.
-These systems---such as crewed space stations, lunar surface power systems, or orbital debris removal spacecraft---typically exhibit high fixed costs, long development timelines, and uncertain non-government demand, creating conditions where uncoordinated private investment may result in too few competitors or none at all.\footnote{As \cite{weinzierl_space_2018} notes, complementarities between space technologies mean space businesses across the technology stack play stag hunts with each other.
-This framework assumes the public space agency is a planner capable of structuring technological complementarities between private actors to encourage desired outcomes.} I refer to the $N$ firms that develop and utilize the technology systems of interest as ``the industry.''
-I express all economic variables as equivalent annuity units to facilitate comparison across different payment timing structures, assume firms are symmetric in costs and capabilities, and ignore inflation.
+These systems---such as orbital debris tracking radars, lunar surface power sources, or orbital debris removal spacecraft---typically exhibit high fixed costs, long development timelines, and highly uncertain external demand, creating conditions where uncoordinated private investment may result in too few competitors or none at all.
+As \cite{weinzierl_space_2018} notes, complementarities between space technologies mean space businesses across the technology stack play stag hunts with each other.
+This analysis assumes the public space agency is a planner capable of using its program requirements and budget to structure technological complementarities between private actors to encourage desired outcomes.
+The $N$ firms that develop and use the technology systems of interest are referred to as ``the industry.''
+All economic variables are expressed as equivalent annuity units to facilitate comparison across different payment timing structures, firms are assumed to be symmetric in costs and capabilities, and inflation is ignored.

 The agency can use the program budget to purchase goods and services produced by the industry ($R^G_i$ from firm $i$), to invest in shared infrastructure for the industry ($G^S$), or to directly transfer funds to the industry ($G_i$ to firm $i$, $G^D = \sum_i G_i$).\footnote{The specific mechanisms, e.g., loans, grants, preferred shares, etc. are not relevant to the high-level analysis here and introduce additional complexity.
 Non-dilutive cash grants are a common transfer mechanism and analytically tractable.} Ignoring overhead and administrative costs, the program's budget constraint is: